Measure and Probability on General Spaces

 Probability theory can also be used to consistently quantify uncertain information.

-Consider a space of possible statements X. Under perfect knowledge we would be able to specify a particular statement x \in X as true with all other statements in X being false.
-In other words certainty is quantified with binary true/false assignments.
+Consider a space of possible statements X. Under perfect knowledge, we would be able to specify a particular statement x \in X as true, with all other statements in X being false.
+In other words, certainty is quantified with binary true/false assignments.
 When our knowledge is not quite so certain, however, we have to soften those claims.

 Applying probability theory allows us to enforce consistent uncertainty assignments across all of the possible statements.
 The individual probability allocations can then be interpreted as quantifying how strongly our information supports that one of the statements within a measurable set is true.
-In this setting the allocated probabilities are sometimes referred to as “plausibilities”, “credibilities”, and “beliefs”.
+In this setting the allocated probabilities are sometimes referred to as “plausibilities”, “credibilities”, or “beliefs”.

-For example the property that \pi(X) = 1 corresponds to the fact that at least one of the statements in X always has to be true.
+For example, the property that \pi(X) = 1 corresponds to the fact that at least one of the statements in X has to be true.
 A probability distribution that concentrates around the statement x encodes confidence that one of the statements near x is true.
 The singular limit where all of the available probability collapses onto a single statement, \pi( \{ x \} ) = 1, communicates certainty that x is true.

 6.5 Everyone Play Nicely